Is telomere length analysis accurate and reliable?

 The two tests offered by RepeatDx are already applied to clinical diagnostics of telomere biology disorders and contribute to positive clinical outcomes.

-Telomere length analysis has been the object of keen interest as providing personal biological aging information which to date has not been studied in case-controlled clinical studies that are necessary to define interpretation of the results.
+Telomere length analysis has been the object of keen interest as a way of providing personal biological aging information.
+To date this has not been studied in case-controlled clinical studies that are necessary to define interpretation of the results.
 However, there are several papers linking short telomeres and telomere loss to chronic stress and possible predisposition or adverse contributory effect to various diseases including cardiovascular diseases and cancer.

 The value of leukocyte telomere length in a variety of clinical settings needs to be explored to define beneficial interventions.
 Areas of immediate interest are studies of telomere length in relation to disease predisposition and prognosis, adverse effects of genotoxic or cytotoxic medications and treatments.